 Within the Downtown area, the sidewalks are continuous and generally wide enough to handle higher volumes of pedestrian traffic.
 There are some areas within this area that have constrained width due to parking meters and other utilities.
 Crossings within this segment are spaced about 400 feet apart.
+Walking in the Adams Point area is the most pleasant experience.
+Sidewalks are uniformly wide and the Lakeside Park frontage area includes a landscaped buffer area.
+Crossings are spaced about 400 feet apart within the Adams Point area.

-The sidewalk environment underneath I-980 lacks sufficient lighting, even during the day.
+The sidewalk environment underneath I-980 lacks sufficient lighting, even during the day